Terms & Conditions

 You must also make the payments specified in Clause 2 at the time of booking.
 Once we have received your booking and all appropriate payments, we will, subject to availability, confirm your arrangements by issuing a confirmation invoice.
 This invoice will be sent to the party leader.
 Please check this invoice carefully as soon as you receive it.
 Contact us immediately if any information which appears on the confirmation or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.

-*Certain types of yachts, luxury properties and villas may require a higher deposit.
+* 30% for bareboat yacht bookings and for certain types of yachts, luxury properties and villas may require a higher deposit.
 This may also apply to certain flight routes.
 This will be advised at the time of booking.

 If you wish to purchase the insurance policy we offer, all applicable premiums must also be paid at the time of booking (you must be insured – see Clause 7).
 The balance of the cost of your arrangements must be received by us not less than ten weeks prior to departure.
 This date will be shown on the confirmation invoice.
 Reminders are not sent.
 If we do not receive all payments due in full and on time, we reserve the right to treat your booking as cancelled by you and retain all deposits paid or due at that time.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in Clause 6 depending on the date we reasonably treat your booking as cancelled.